Reactive Attachment Disorder: Causes, Symptoms, And Treatment

-Reactive attachment disorder (RAD) is a relatively rare condition that can begin before the age of 5 years old.
+Reactive attachment disorder (RAD) is a relatively rare condition that manifests before the age of five.
 Even if it is quite uncommon in the general population, there is a higher incidence of RAD in foster homes and orphanages, where neglected and abused children are likely to stay.

-These extremely negative experiences have the potential to impact a young person forever, and signs of the condition can be observed as early as infant-hood.
+These negative experiences have the potential to impact a young person forever, and signs of the condition can be observed as early as infancy.
 For example, a child may refuse to smile, make eye contact, or play.

-Later on, in later childhood, adolescence, and adulthood more severe risks can occur.
-Dysfunctional behavior can range from lying to killing.
-Not all individuals with RAD are at risk for homicidal tendencies, but additional actions such as failure to show remorse and harming animals can be reliable indicators.
+Later on in childhood, adolescence, and adulthood, more severe risks can occur.
+Dysfunctional behavior can range from lying to criminal behavior.
+Not all individuals with RAD are at risk for homicidal tendencies, but additional actions, such as failure to show remorse and harming animals, can be reliable indicators.

 Ideally, it is more optimal to treat RAD early on when families can be involved, and there is a higher chance to place a child in a stable environment.